Mycoplasma amphoriforme, M. genetalium, M. hominus, M. incognitus, M. pneumoniae. They all lack cell walls and are not gram stainable.

 And there are outbreaks due to organ transplantation (PubMed).

-Despite resistance, no difference in outcomes no matter which antibiotic is given; it is a self limited disease (PubMed).
+Despite resistance, no difference in outcomes no matter which antibiotic is given to hospitalized patients with pneumonia; likely as it is a self limited disease (PubMed).

 Mycoplasma genitalium may be better treated with 1 gram of azithromycin rather than doxycycline (PubMed, PubMed) but moxifloxacin is the only drug always effective (PubMed).
 10% are resistant and resistance is increasing to quinolones and macrolides (PubMed).
 Other studies have found macrolide resistance in 38% of the M. genitalium patients, with 43% resistance in patients tested at sexually transmitted disease clinics (PubMed).